 DelayedDeliveryTracker maintains the time index(time -> messageId) in memory after published to a broker, and it is delivered to a consumer once the specific delayed time is passed.

-Delayed message delivery only works well in Shared subscription mode.
-In Exclusive and Failover subscription mode, the delayed message is dispatched immediately.
+Delayed message delivery only works in Shared subscription mode.
+In Exclusive and Failover subscription modes, the delayed message is dispatched immediately.

 The diagram below illustrates the concept of delayed message delivery:

 A broker saves a message without any check.
 When a consumer consumes a message, if the message is set to delay, then the message is added to

 DelayedDeliveryTracker.
 A subscription checks and gets timeout messages from

 Delayed message delivery is enabled by default.
 You can change it in the broker configuration file as below: